Football in Ukraine: Summary

 The Ukraine national senior team has qualified for the FIFA World Cup once, in 2006, where they reached the quarter-finals led by the former Soviet football star player Oleh Blokhin.
 The team also qualified on couple of occasions to the continental championship in 2012 and 2016.
 The Ukraine first junior team made it to the final of the 2006 UEFA European Under-21 Championship.
 The Ukraine second junior team won the 2009 UEFA European Under-19 Championship and made it to the finals of the FIFA U-20 World Cup.
 The Ukraine student team won two football tournaments at the Summer Universiade and made it to the finals of another one.

 Dynamo Kyiv and Shakhtar Donetsk are among the most recognisable clubs that are from Ukraine.
 Dynamo Kyiv traces its fame from the Soviet times as they won the European Cup Winners' Cup twice in 1975 and 1986.
 In 1975 Dynamo extended its success into the UEFA Super Cup as well.
 In 2009 Shakhtar Donetsk won the UEFA Cup.
 Among the famous players to come out of Ukraine were Oleh Blokhin and Andriy Shevchenko.
 The legendary coach Valeri Lobanovski led Dynamo Kyiv to their European Cup victories as well as coaching the former Soviet and later on the Ukraine national football team: He is a Ukrainian football hero.

 Ukrainian football professional club competitions are organised in the three-tier league system.
 Parallel with them there is a knockout competition the Ukrainian Cup.
 There is also a Super Cup match up that is being conducted on annual basis among the top two best clubs in the country.
 Several amateur level tournaments are played nationally as well as in every region (oblast); for more information, please see Ukrainian football league system.
 Female football is less developed, however there is a female national team and a two-tier league system competition for clubs.
 Among the most successful clubs are Lehenda Chernihiv and Zhytlobud Kharkiv.

 Ukraine has also highly developed children's and youth football.
-There is a national competition conducted by the professional clubs of Ukraine and the best national sports schools.
-It is a two-tier league with several regional divisions.
+There is a national competition conducted by all professional clubs of Ukraine and some better sports schools or football academies.
+It is a multiple tier league with several regional-based divisions.
 Each club is represented by four squads with players in age groups ranging from under 14 to under 17.
+In addition to the national youth league, the Ukrainian Premier League has own competitions for older youth players who play a day before of each UPL round competitions.
 Parallel to that there is an independent Student League which encompasses teams of various universities and institutions of higher education.
 Selected players from that league successfully compete at student Olympics, the Universiada.
 The regional amateur football competitions also provide training opportunities for the young soccer stars.